Matsyendranatha: Bhoto Jatra (भोटो जात्रा)/ Chariot Festival

 While these all are going to the temple premises, the chariot or ratha is made at Pulchowk by the Barahi and Yawal clans, amongst which one only does the rope work and other only the woodwork.
 In the construction of the chariot, no nails are used to connect the joints of the huge chariot but are only tied with ropes and veds.
 The only part that uses an iron to hold are the four wheels.
 After the construction is finished the deity is ascended in the divine vehicle i.e. 3 days before the pulling of the chariot.

 The route of the chariot procession starts at Pulchwok and passes through Gabahal, Sundhara, Lagankhel and ends at Jawalakhel.
 Previously the festival was called the festival of three states viz.
 Kathmandu, Bhaktapur, Lalitpur as the deity was brought by the alliance of these three states.
 So, previously the 1st day of the festival was to be carried on by people of Kathmandu then by Bhaktapur and then 3rd by Lalitpur, and on last day all three sister cities come together for Jawalakhel Jatra with other nearby city people from Kirtipur and others from the valley.

 After the chariot reaches Jawalakhel, the festival concludes with Bhoto Jatra, which literally means "vest festival".
-During the ceremony, a government official holds up a sacred jewel-studded black vest from the four sides of the chariot so that all the people gathered around can have a look at it.
+During the ceremony, a government official holds up a jewel-studded black vest from the four sides of the chariot so that all the people gathered around can have a look at it.